 Their findings, published in the prestigious British Journal of Sports Medicine, are based on 49 experiments and data gleaned from stuffing 1,863 weight lifters with low, high, and absurd amounts of protein.

 Simply put, these lab coats did it right, and their findings are legit.

 So what’s the secret recipe for ultimate gains?

-(Bodyweight ÷ 2.2) x 1.6 grams of protein = your ideal amount of protein (in grams) to shoot for every day to maximize muscle-building.
+(Bodyweight in pounds ÷ 2.2) x 1.6 grams of protein = your ideal amount of protein (in grams) to shoot for every day to maximize muscle-building.

 By using a formula that considers individual bodyweight, anyone can dial it in for their own, specific needs.
 One size does NOT fit all, and this adjusts accordingly, so having to hit the calculator briefly is well worth it.
 Let's dive in.

 The scientists determined that the highest effect dosage of protein worked out to 1.6 grams per kilogram of bodyweight.

 For us here in the United States of America, we need to make one small tweak.
 Because we measure weight in pounds rather than kilograms, we need to include the conversion from kilos to pounds.
 It’s no biggie – just divide your weight by 2.2 to get the kilogram equivalent.